caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/configfile/index.rst.txt

 Workers can be executed more than once in a single run of Caracal.
 This could be useful, for example, if a user wants to flag the data both before and after cross-calibration.
 To indicate a repeated run of a worker the worker name must be followed by "__N" in the configuration file (N > 1; note the double underscore).
-In the example above, the flagging worker must thus appear twice in the configuration file::
+In the example above, the flag worker must thus appear twice in the configuration file::

-   flagging:
+   flag:
      enable: true
      parameter_1: value_1A
      ...

    [other workers]

-   flagging__2:
+   flag__2:
      enable: true
      parameter_1: value_1B
      ...